shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 - Connect your GitHub account to Shipyard.
 - Create a [Vessel](../reference/vessels.md) with a script from GitHub.
 - Install [package dependencies](../reference/packages/external-package-dependencies.md) for your solution.
-- Check [Logs](../reference/logs/logs-overview.md) to verify that a Vessel ran successfully.
+- Check [Logs](../reference/logs/logs-overview.md) to verify that your Fleet ran successfully.

 ## Setup

-We will be picking up from our Getting Started Tutorial: [Building Your First Fleet with Low-Code Library Blueprints](../getting-started/first-fleet.md).
-The script that we will run from GitHub is the same script that is found in the third [Getting Started Tutorial](../getting-started/first-vessel-with-code.md).

-If you'd like to follow along, you can work through the first two tutorials or you can create a starting point with this YAML code:
+We will be picking up with the Fleet that was created in our Getting Started Tutorial: [Building Your First Fleet with Low-Code Library Blueprints](../getting-started/first-fleet.md).
+If you'd like to follow along, you can work through the first two installments of the Getting Started Tutorial Series or you can create a starting point with this YAML code:

 ```
 name: Download File from Webpage and Email to User